medleyjs/medley/docs/Hooks.md

 + `res` - Medley [Response](Response.md) object.
 + `next([error])` - Function to continue to the next hook.

-`onRequest` hooks are executed at the very beginning of each request and `preHandler` hooks are executed before the route handler is invoked (see the [Lifecycle docs](Lifecycle.md) for details).

-These hooks are similar to Express middleware.
+`onRequest` hooks are executed at the very beginning of each request (see the [Lifecycle docs](Lifecycle.md) for details).
+They are similar to Express middleware.

 If the hook is an `async` function (or it returns a promise), the `next` callback should **not** be used.
 The request will continue to the next hook